iann0036/tf-cfn-provider/docs/providers/azurerm/ServiceFabricCluster.md

 ### NodeType Properties

 `Name` - (Required) The name of the Node Type.
 Changing this forces a new resource to be created.

+`PlacementProperties` - (Optional) The placement tags applied to nodes in the node type, which can be used to indicate where certain services (workload) should run.

+`Capacities` - (Optional) The capacity tags applied to the nodes in the node type, the cluster resource manager uses these tags to understand how much resource a node has.

 `InstanceCount` - (Required) The number of nodes for this Node Type.